 The valuation adopted the "projected unit method", under which the technical provisions are calculated as the amount of assets required as at the valuation date to meet the projected benefit cashflows, based on benefits accrued to the valuation date and the various assumptions made.
-The benefit cashflows projected from the valuation date (including discretionary increases in the case of the PB Classic), which are primarily linked to price inflation, are shown in charts 1, 2 and 3.
+The benefit cashflows projected from the valuation date (including discretionary increases in the case of PB Classic), which are primarily linked to price inflation (along with those arising from all of the future service for the existing members of the DBS) are shown in Charts 1, 2 and 3.